-The House Resolution on the Green New Deal envisaged a ten-year national mobilisation aimed at securing a major reduction in carbon emissions by 2030, promoting the resilience of both the environment and local communities.
+The House Resolution on the Green New Deal envisaged a ten-year national mobilisation aimed at securing a major reduction in carbon emissions by 2030, and promoting the resilience of both the environment and local communities.
 It aimed to kill two birds with one stone: greening our economies at the same time as regenerating impoverished communities.
 The shifting tides of our economies have brought new opportunities to many.
 But the fact that new jobs are available elsewhere is little consolation to people rooted in communities which have been ‘left behind’.
 Even those with jobs have faced decades of wage stagnation.
-The financial crisis, meanwhile, exacerbated existing inequalities in income, wealth, and economic opportunity between majority populations and people of colour.
-The burden of the austerity policies which followed has fallen disproportionately on women, and especially women.
+The financial crisis, meanwhile, has exacerbated existing inequalities in income, wealth, and economic opportunity between majority-white populations and people of colour.
+The burden of the austerity policies which followed the crisis has fallen disproportionately on women, and especially women of colour.

 The transition to a low- or zero-carbon economy, by contrast, will create many winners.
 Who they are will be determined, in part, by the nature of state policy.
 Defenders of a Green New Deal often draw a parallel with the massive fiscal stimulus engendered by Roosevelt’s New Deal of the 1930s.
 But their proposals differ from that earlier New Deal in two important respects.
 First, the large infrastructure projects of the original New Deal eventually came to be associated with considerable environmental damage.
 The Green New Deal, by contrast, aims to defend the environment and protect biodiversity.
 Second, the original New Deal was narrowly focused on promoting economic growth, whereas advocates of the Green New Deal focus much more explicitly on questions of social justice.
 Specifically, they demand that the Green version ensures a broad sharing of the benefits arising from this new mobilisation of resources.
 A successful Green New Deal has the potential to counteract systemic injustices, creating millions of new jobs skewed towards deprived areas and communities.